-Quiz 3 Assignment Observe an intercultural interaction during a classroom simulation between two individuals from different backgrounds.
-You will observe communicative events in their context, at various levels of "interculturality", keeping in mind that all types of interpersonal communication are ultimately intercultural.
-Turn in the second component (observation of an interaction) of your Intercultural Communication Portfolio through Moodle (due Saturday of week 7).
+Assignment Observe a real-life interaction outside the classroom (tbd) You will observe communicative events in their context, at various levels of "interculturality", keeping in mind that all types of interpersonal communication are ultimately intercultural.
+Turn in the second component (observation of an interaction) of your Intercultural Communication Portfolio through Moodle (due Friday of week 5).
 See the full prompt in Moodle and use the Observation Template linked there.
-Week 8 What Is a 'Conversation', a 'Talk-in-Interaction'?
+Week 6 What Is a 'Communicative Event'?
+What Is a 'Community'?
+Meeting 1: The Components of A 'Communicative Event' and the concept of 'Community'; workshop: watching and analyzing the film Jungle Fever (Spike Lee) Meeting 2: Analyzing communicative events; workshop: watching and analyzing the film Jungle Fever (Spike Lee) Use the Jungle Fever Analysis Templates linked there.
+Readings for the week: